 The form of the agreement with specifications, showing the manner of payment for the articles, may be seen and forms of proposals may be obtained at the office of the Department.

-Proposals must include all the items, specifying the price per cwt. for hay and straw, and per bag for oats and bran.
+Proposals must include all the items, specifying the

+the Department.